Project relocates production of heavy utility, telecom poles to Louisiana

 “Manufacturing continues to be a mainstay of the Louisiana economy, and we are excited to help one of our key manufacturers better serve its electrical grid and wireless communications customers with a more advanced, efficient process,” Gov. Edwards said.
 “This expansion in Bossier City will equip Sabre Industries to provide additional laser welding techniques with plasma control and programmable functions that will keep our workforce current with cutting-edge technologies.”

+Gov. Edwards went on to explain that the company hopes to invest in revolutionary welding equipment such as Ahp welding brand welding devices to accomplish this expansion.
 In Bossier City, the new production line will help Sabre Industries supply customer demand for steel-fabricated poles that increasingly are replacing aging wood poles in transmission networks.
+Sabre may also wish to invest in tools such as software for measuring OEE so that they will be able to monitor the equipment that they have running and catch any issues before they become major problems to help things run as efficiently as possible.
 The Sabre Building Systems site includes a 250,000-square-foot, state-of-the-art, modular shelter manufacturing plant, along with a fully equipped 60,000-square-foot steel fabrication facility and an 80,000-square-foot equipment installation facility.
 Existing work in Bossier City includes the fabrication of concrete, structural steel and ultra-light aluminum shelters, along with concrete cabinets.

 “I congratulate and thank Sabre Industries for making this most significant investment in our local economy,” Bossier City Mayor Lorenz Walker said.
 “It’s always exciting to see continued expansion of employment opportunities here in Bossier City.
 I also applaud Governor Edwards and LED for their hard work in assisting Sabre Industries with bringing these additional jobs to our city and strengthening Sabre as a leading Bossier City employer.”